 The Apaches.
 We recorded a demo record with Joe Meek.

-When was The Drag Set born and how did you guys came together?
+When was The Drag Set born?

 It was recorded as a demo for our agent to promote the band.
 It was released as a single and played in clubs around London and the counties.
 To my knowledge, it was never played on the radio nor was it for sale to the general public.